 In any other way you find suitable.

 When you run a test, your test code sends commands to the test runtime engine that simulates user actions on the tested application:

 TestLeft code can send commands to the runtime engine on your computer or on a remote machine where TestLeft is installed.
 TestLeft supports remote instances of TestExecute and TestComplete as test runners (the latest versions of these products can accept commands from TestLeft).
 At that, the test runner and the tested application can reside on a physical or virtual machine in your network, or even on a cloud computer.

-You can create automated tests in Visual Studio, which means you can use all the features of the IDE: well-known and comfortable editor, IntelliSense, powerful debugger, and more.
+You can create automated tests in your favorite IDE (Visual Studio, IDEA, Eclipse or other), which means you can use all the features of this development tool: well-known and comfortable editor, code completion, powerful debugger, and more.